 Standard personal allowance limits and tax deductions

-If your total taxable income across all sources (local government pension, state pension and any other income) is less than the personal allowance then you won't pay any tax, although different rules apply if you earn over £100,000 per annum or claim marriage allowance or blind person's allowance.
+If your total taxable income across all sources (local government pension, state pension and any other income) is less than the personal allowance then you won't pay any tax.
+Different rules apply if you claim Marriage Allowance or Blind Person's Allowance.
+You do not get a Personal Allowance on taxable income over £125,140.

 Tax rates